Empirical Bayes When Estimation Precision Predicts Parameters: Empirical illustration

 Our second empirical exercise uses the coupled bootstrap described in \cref{sub:coupled_bootstrap} for the policy problem in \citet {bergman2019creating}.
 Viewing the policy problem in \citet{bergman2019creating} as \topm, can \closenpmle{} make better selections?

-Specifically, we imagine scaling up \citet{bergman2019creating}'s exercise and perform empirical Bayes procedures for all Census tracts in the largest 20 Commuting Zones.
-We then select the top third of tracts \emph{within} each Commuting Zone, according to empirical Bayesian posterior means for $\vartheta_i$.
-Additionally, to faithfully mimic \citet{bergman2019creating}, here we perform all empirical Bayes procedures \emph {within Commuting Zone}.
-That is, for each of the 20 Commuting Zones that we consider, we execute all empirical Bayes methods---including the residualization by covariates---with only $\tilde Y_i, \sigma_i$ of tracts within the Commuting Zone.\footnote{\Cref{asub:validation_nopooling} contains results where we perform empirical Bayes pooling over all Commuting Zones and select the top third within each Commuting Zone.
-We obtain very similar results. \Cref{asub:validation_nopooling} also contains results without residualizing against covariates, and \indepgauss{} performs very poorly in that setting. \cref{asub:mse_validation} contains results on estimating $\vartheta_i$ in MSE (\cref{ex:mse}) in this context. } Throughout, we choose $\omega$ to emulate a 90-10 train-test split on the micro-data.
+Specifically, we imagine scaling up \citet{bergman2019creating}'s exercise and perform empirical Bayes procedures for all Census tracts in the largest 20 Commuting Zones (CZs).
+We then select the top third of tracts \emph{within} each CZ, according to empirical Bayesian posterior means for $\vartheta_i$.
+Additionally, to faithfully mimic \citet{bergman2019creating}, here we perform all empirical Bayes procedures \emph {within CZ}.
+Throughout, we choose $\omega$ to emulate a 90-10 train-test split on the micro-data.
+See \cref{asub:sim_setup} for details on the policy exercise setup.